kevle1/Discord-IP-Lookup/README.md

 # Discord IP Lookup Bot
 Checks for messages sent to Discord server containing an IP and looks up according information.
 Sending embed with details to channel message sent.
+Supports multiple IPs in single message, provides temperature at given IP location.

 **Requires:**
 - Python 3.6 or later.